 |Have engaged employees which leads to happy employees.||Have disengaged employees that can lead to unhappy and stressed out employees.|

 When it comes to team building activities for work, the chosen exercises and tasks need to, first and foremost, engage employees in order to fulfill their purpose.
+That also depends on the size of your team.
+Certain activities work best for smaller teams while others work best for large groups.

 A simple company survey on interests, preferences, and passions will provide you with personal insights into your employees.
 Such information can help you develop, or shortlist, more targeted team building activities – generating better results in the long run.